 More and more people are booking flights to Iceland due to the attractive prices offered by airlines, however, once they get there they realize that their spending costs are high.
 Is it possible to travel to Iceland on a small budget?

 The answer is mixed.
-Yes, we can travel to Iceland "cheaply", but it involves a lot of organisation and flexibility - if you want to participate in excursions, go to the highlands, hike on a glacier, fly over a volcano and stay in a hotel, your trip will end up being expensive.
+Yes, we can travel to Iceland “cheaply”, but it involves a lot of organization and flexibility.
+If you want to participate in excursions, go to the highlands, hike on a glacier, fly over a volcano and stay in a hotel, your trip will end up being expensive.
 There is no secret, it is not possible to see and do everything on a tight budget, but with planning, you can still see and do quite a lot.

 The popularity of Iceland has led many airlines to offer direct flights, and more and more low-cost carriers are available: EasyJet or Transavia (subsidiary Air France).
 By booking in advance, you can find very good deals.
 The Icelandic airline, Icelandair, also has occasional flash deals where you can book a round trip to Iceland for less than 250 euros.

 On-site car rental is a good way to travel.
 This is certainly not cheap, but it gives you a flexibility that you will not get with public transport; for example, car rental may suit families or groups more as they will spend more on bus fares collectively to travel from place to place.
 Moreover, domestic flights are incredibly expensive.
 If you are travelling alone, consider getting a bus passport, or try to find fellow travellers to rent a car together.
 The carpooling website samferda.is can also be a good idea.